 In this digital age, the need for a business to keep a unique and compelling conversation going with their customers is more prevalent than ever.
-Not only do businesses need to have a strong email marketing strategy to have this conversation, they also need to be comfortable enough with that platform to trust it, almost implicitly, to handle and home their marketing needs.
+Not only do businesses need to have a strong email marketing strategy to have this conversation, but they also need to be comfortable enough with that platform to trust it, almost implicitly, to handle and home their marketing needs.

-However, regardless of whether the business is just opening its doors, or has been around for generations, finding an email marketing platform that synchronizes well enough with the business that the owner is willing to invest this kind of trust is hard.
+However, regardless of whether the business is just opening its doors, or has been around for generations, finding an email marketing platform that synchronizes well enough with the business that the owner is willing to invest in this kind of trust is hard.
 There are many factors to consider and while there are leading platforms, there isn’t one that is perfect for every business.

 So, here is a comprehensive list of the best and the worst aspects of 6 top email marketing platforms, so that every business owner can decide what is the best option for their business.